Authors

 There is strong and sustained public support for restrictions.
 Surveys conducted by the Dais, the Canadian Teachers’ Federation (CTF & Abacus Data, October 2024), and Alberta’s Ministry of Education all show broad consensus in favour of these restrictions.
 In our survey, 81% of Canadian residents supported school phone restrictions, with consensus across age groups and provinces.
 However, views on the effectiveness of phone restrictions were mixed: 37% perceived the restrictions as at least somewhat effective, while 40% considered them not very effective.

 In the absence of clear, coherent policies, enforcement is left to teachers and schools — leading to inconsistency, inequity, and confusion.
+Partial-day or classroom-by-classroom approaches can create the same problem, by leaving expectations unclear during lunch, transitions, and other high-risk periods for conflict and covert use.

 A well-crafted policy is not anti-technology.
 It’s about setting appropriate and enforceable boundaries that prioritize learning, equity, and mental well-being.